-The Servicer has undertaken to prepare and submit quarterly reports to the Covered Bonds Guarantor, the Administrative Services Provider and the Calculation Agent, in the form set out in the Servicing Agreement, containing information as to all the Collections, as a result of the activity of the Servicer pursuant to the Servicing Agreement during the preceding Collection Period.
-The reports will provide the main information relating to the Servicer's activity during the period, including without limitation: a description of the Portfolio (outstanding amount, principal and interest), information relating to delinquencies, defaults and collections during the Collection Period as well as a performance analysis (See Section "Description of the Transaction Documents - Description of the Servicing Agreement" and "Collection and Recovery Procedures").
+The Servicer has undertaken to prepare and submit monthly and quarterly reports to, inter alios, the Covered Bond Guarantor, the Administrative Services Provider and the Calculation Agent, in the form set out in the Servicing Agreement, containing information as to all the amounts collected from time to time by the Covered Bond Guarantor in respect of the Portfolio as principal, interest and/or expenses and any payment of damages, as a result of the activity of the Servicer and/or the Special Servicers pursuant to the Servicing Agreement during the preceding Collection Period.
+The reports will provide the primary source of information relating to the Servicer's and the Special Servicers' activity during the period, including, without limitation, a description of the Portfolio (outstanding amount, principal and interest), information relating to delinquencies, defaults and collections during the Collection Period as well as asset performance analysis (see paragraph headed "Servicing Agreement" under the section headed "Description of the Transaction Documents").